pracsol/ModernDiskQueue/README.md

 ### Asynchronous Operation (first supported in v2)
 * `PersistentQueueFactory.WaitForAsync(..)` is the main entry point.
 This will attempt to gain an exclusive lock on the given storage location by calling `.CreateAsync(..)` until the specified timeout expires. `CreateAsync` gracefully fails if the queue is locked and contention is detected.
 On first use, a directory will be created with the required files inside of it.
 * This returned queue object can be shared amongst threads.
 Each thread should call `OpenSessionAsync()` to get its own session object.
 * Generally speaking, ALWAYS wrap your `IPersistentQueue` and `IPersistentQueueSession` in an `await using()` block, or otherwise call `DisposeAsync()` manually.
-Failure to do this will result in lock contention -- you will get errors that the queue is still in use.
+Failure to do this will result in runtime errors or lock contention -- you will get errors that the queue is still in use.
 Be careful about using the simplified `await using` declarations introduced in C# 8.0 (no `{}`) when conducting multiple operations.
 Generally, you have more control over the scope of the object using the classic `await using [obj] {..}` statements.
 * DO NOT implement queues or sessions using the synchronous patterns when using the asynchronous API.
 The two implementations are not interchangeable and will cause deadlocks or other issues if you try to mix them.
 This is largely because the lock awareness mechanisms under the hood are necessarily different for the sync and async APIs.
 Specifically, use the `PersistentQueueFactory` and its `.CreateAsync()` or `.WaitForAsync()` methods instead of the `PersistentQueue` constructors or the `IPersistentQueue.Create()` or `.WaitFor()` static methods.
 Always use methods suffixed by *Async* instead of the synchronous equivalents.
 * Generic-typed queues are supported with the `.CreateAsync<T>` and `WaitForAsync<T>` methods of the `PersistentQueueFactory` class.